 Elizabeth Bass enjoys a varied life as a professional harpist working as a soloist, chamber musician, orchestral and ensemble player and recording artist across the U.K. and beyond.
 Elizabeth has won both national and international prizes – most notably, becoming the first British person to reach the final of the USA International Harp Competition, 2016, winning the Silver Medal – and enjoys performing for major music festivals and societies across the U.K. Other international and national awards include first prize in the 2014 Camac Harp Competition, an International Lyon&Healy Award in 2013, and the Skaila Kanga Harp Prize (2016) and Lady Theodore Holland Prize (2017) at the Royal Academy of Music.

-Elizabeth has been fortunate to study with incredible teachers both privately (Eleanor Turner, Sivan Magen) and at the Royal Academy of Music (Skaila Kanga).
-Elizabeth recently began her Master's course at the Conservatoire National Supérieur de Musique et de Danse de Paris studying with Isabelle Moretti, balancing her studies with her work in London.
-This has been a long held dream of Elizabeth's and to gain one of the highly coveted places on this programme is a huge honour.
-She is deeply grateful to La Fondation Meyer and the Fonds de Tarrazi for supporting her in her studies.
+Elizabeth has been fortunate to study with incredible teachers both privately (Eleanor Turner, Sivan Magen) and at the Royal Academy of Music (Skaila Kanga) and the Conservatoire National Supérieur de Musique et de Danse de Paris (Isabelle Moretti) where she is currently in the final year of her Masters programme, balancing her studies with her work in London.
+Elizabeth is deeply grateful to La Fondation Meyer and the Fonds de Tarrazi for supporting her in her studies in Paris.

-Elizabeth freelances as an orchestral and ensemble player throughout the UK and Europe and has performed with orchestras including the BBC Concert Orchestra, BBC Symphony Orchestra, City of London Sinfonia, City of Birmingham Symphony Orchestra, Frankfurt Radio Orchestra, Orchestre Révolutionnaire et Romantique and for recording sessions at all the major London studios.
-She has performed at venues including Vienna’s Musikverein, New York’s Carnegie Hall, London’s Royal Albert Hall and for radio and live television broadcasts.
-Elizabeth has a keen interest in Contemporary music and has also worked with dedicated contemporary ensembles including the Birmingham Contemporary Music Group and Lontano.
+Elizabeth freelances as an orchestral and ensemble player throughout the UK and Europe and has performed with orchestras including the BBC Concert Orchestra, City of Birmingham Symphony Orchestra, BBC Symphony Orchestra, City of London Sinfonia, Frankfurt Radio Orchestra, Orchestre Révolutionnaire et Romantique and for recording sessions at all the major London studios.
+Elizabeth has a keen interest in Contemporary music and has also worked with dedicated contemporary ensembles including the Birmingham Contemporary Music Group, Lontano and the London Sinfonietta.

-Elizabeth enjoys teaching and has tutored on residential courses for the National Children’s Orchestra of GB, for classes and workshops at leading higher education institutions such as King’s College, London and as a private teacher at her home in North East London.
+Elizabeth enjoys teaching and has tutored on residential courses for the National Children’s Orchestra of GB, for classes and workshops at leading higher education institutions such as King’s College, London and as the Harp Teacher at Oundle School.

 Elizabeth recently became the owner of a rare 1930s Lyon&Healy Harp, made possible by the generous support of the Countess of Munster Musical Trust.